-IGETC, Intersegmental General Education Transfer Curriculum, is a general education program which community college transfer students can use to fulfill lower division general education requirements for the CSU, UC systems and some independent/private universities.
+The Intersegmental General Education Transfer Curriculum (IGETC), is a general education program which community college transfer students can use to fulfill lower division general education requirements for the CSU, UC systems and some independent/private universities.
 You must complete the entire IGETC in order to have it accepted as meeting general education breadth requirements at the transfer institution.
+Students planning to transfer to a UC should consult with a counselor to ensure that I GETC is right for your educational goals.